-It is strongly recommended that prospective students ensure their target engineering technology program is properly accredited prior to beginning the application process.
-Being “accredited” means that the program voluntarily agreed to be evaluated by an independent, external organization in terms of the program’s quality of student outcomes, curricula, faculty, facilities, and other core features.
+It is strongly recommended that prospective students ensure their target engineering technology program is properly accredited before beginning the application process.
+Being “accredited” means that the program voluntarily agreed to be evaluated by an independent, external organization regarding the program’s quality of student outcomes, curricula, faculty, facilities, and other core features.

 Accreditation may be granted on either a programmatic or institutional basis.
 As mentioned in the introduction, the most common and well-renowned programmatic accreditation board for engineering technology programs is the Accreditation Board for Engineering and Technology (ABET).
 Specifically, engineering technology programs are accredited by ABET’s Engineering Technology Accreditation Commission.

 Although distance-based (i.e., online) programs are rarely accredited programmatically by ABET, these programs are nevertheless subject to institutional accreditation, a similarly rigorous process.
-A greater number of commissions exist for institutional accreditation, and students are encouraged to seek programs accredited by commissions verified by the U.S. Department of Education’s Council for Higher Education Accreditation (CHEA).
+More commissions exist for institutional accreditation, and students are encouraged to seek programs accredited by commissions verified by the U.S. Department of Education’s Council for Higher Education Accreditation (CHEA).
 Several examples of verified commissions are listed below:

 Some specializations within engineering technology may include:

 Many of the online engineering technology programs are available at the master’s level due to the field’s focus on research and applied methods.
 Additionally, there are various specializations within engineering technology that one can choose.
 Here are ten institutions that offer general engineering technology programs, which feature the academic profiles of several remarkable professors in the field.